joshua-cheng2210/faceDetector/README.md

     - changing all the featch request url to the backend url hsoted throug render.com of another repo
 - creating environmental variables (i ddin't use a .env file, but I should have)

+# to run the front end website through docker image
+note: this is unnecessary if you are running the website through render.com
+- if you haven't built the docker image yet, run the following command:
+- docker build -t [image name] .
+- [image name] can be any name you want to give to the image, for example, facedetector
+- docker run -t -p 5000:8080 [image ID - can be found through docker application]
+- the console will then print out this url: http://localhost:8080/faceDetector/
+- 8080 is the port docker used to run the image, but to access the website, we need to use another port, ex: 5000.
+- so go to a browser and type in http://localhost:5000/faceDetector/

 # future development
 - add more ways to upload images rather than pasting the image url from google
 - improve the UI